AeloveRim/TahrovinGrit/README.md

 Just like in Base Tahrovin, [Weapon Throw VR](https://www.nexusmods.com/skyrimspecialedition/mods/31374) will allow you to use your melee weapons as throwing weapons.
 However, the stamina costs have been increased compared to base Tahrovin, and the stagger effects reduced.
 A battle-axe throw may stagger an enemy but will cost a lot of stamina, while a dagger throw is relatively cheap but not as effective.

-[Durability VR](https://www.nexusmods.com/skyrimspecialedition/mods/76830) makes weapons and armor slowly degrade as you use them.
-This is a slow process, but using the same equipment for a very long time without maintaining it will eventually break it.
-To keep the equipment in good condition, you will have to temper it.
-The better-tempered the equipment, the slower the degradation.
-Magic weapons and artifacts also degrade more slowly.
-At first, you will likely not be able to temper your equipment (see [Crafting and Economy](#crafting-and-economy)) but you will still be able to repair your equipment through [Immersive Smithing](https://www.nexusmods.com/skyrimspecialedition/mods/72298).
-Go to a forge and equip the Blacksmith Hammer in your inventory.
-The ingame tutorial should guide you through the process.
-Careful however, not even Immersive Smithing will be able to repair enchanted equipment without the appropriate smithing perks !

 Finally, you will no longer be able to do power attacks unless you are able to pay the full stamina cost.

 ## Playing a thief